EthanC/Jekyll/README.md

 # Jekyll

-Jekyll is a Call of Duty asset exporter.
+Jekyll is a Call of Duty XAsset exporter.

 ## Requirements